jmeowmeow/PixieReport/tasks/in-browser-composer.md

 - [x] 0.
 Display a single PNG image resource in the page as an IMG resource.
 - [x] 1.
 Display a single PNG image resource in the in-browser canvas.
 See [MDN Canvas Tutorial](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Using_images)
-- [ ] 2.
+- [x] 2.
 Composite two images having transparency on the upper layer, you can use a background and a pixie.

+_Do we need a code review yet?
+Is it too early to refactor rather than duplicate the loading code?_

 - [ ] 3.
 Read a pixie description file or another JSON blob and log it to the Javascript console or set the innerHTML of an element.
 - [ ] 4.
 Read a JSON resource and navigate to a sub value like a pixie text description.
 Echo like #3.